dry-python/returns/docs/pages/context.rst

 .. code:: python

-  from returns.context import Context, RequiresContext
+  from returns.context import RequiresContext, RequiresContext

   class _Deps(Protocol):  # we rely on abstractions, not direct values or types
       WORD_THRESHOLD: int